Kilt, Black Watch tartan

 KEEP YOUR LEGS TOGETHER!

-Never forget that people might be focused on your legs (in restaurants, on benches in parks etc.).
+Never forget that people might have focus on your legs (in restaurants, on benches in parks etc.).
 Because of your kilt.

 Picking up something or leaning forward